It is produced by the wear of the cartilage of these joints.

-The inflamed membrane is removed from the joints and any adhesion is released.
+The inflamed membrane is removed from the joints, releasing any adhesion.
 Also, any bone growth (exostoses) can be removed.

 Joint capsule denervation is usually also done at the same time.

-As a result, symptoms can be reduced, however, the success of the surgery is often not permanent, so additional surgery may be necessary at a later time.
+As a result, symptoms can be reduced.
+However, the success of the surgery is often not permanent, so additional surgery may be necessary later.

 Another option is to replace the affected joint with an artificial one.